Comparative Pathobiology Graduate Manual

 • Grant Proposal

-• The topic of research proposal should preferably be significantly different than the student’s thesis research.
+• The topic of the research proposal should preferably be significantly different than the student’s thesis research.
 The supervisor or the committee members should not provide any help in concept development, writing or editing of the proposal.

 • The student will first submit a 1-page pre-proposal to the advisory committee for the committee members’ approval of the topic.

-• The full proposal should be of 10 pages in length.
+• The full proposal should be 10 pages in length.
 The proposal should reflect the student’s understanding of the topic and her/his own scientific creativity.

-• Font: Use an Arial, Helvetica, Palatino Linotype, or Georgia typeface, a black font color, and a font size of 11 points or larger with single space between sentences.
+• Font: Use an Arial, Helvetica, Palatino Linotype, or Georgia typeface, a black font color, and a font size of 11 points or larger with a single space between sentences.
 (A Symbol font may be used to insert Greek letters or special characters; the font size requirement still applies.)

 • Paper Size and Page Margins: Use standard paper size (8 ½" x 11).
-Use at least one-half inch margins (top, bottom, left, and right) for all pages.
+Use at least one-half-inch margins (top, bottom, left, and right) for all pages.

-• Figures, Graphs, Diagrams, Charts, Tables, Figure Legends, and Footnotes: You may use a smaller type size but it must be in a black font color, readily legible, and follow the font typeface requirement.
+• Figures, Graphs, Diagrams, Charts, Tables, Figure Legends, and Footnotes: You may use a smaller type size, but it must be in black font color, readily legible, and follow the font typeface requirement.
 Color can be used in figures; however, all text must be in a black font color, clear and legible.

 • Header and Footer: